kyeotic/raviger/docs/api/usePath.md

 # `usePath`

-Get the current path of the page.
+Get the current `decodeURIComponent`-ed path of the page.
 If `basePath` is provided and missing from the current path `null` is returned.

 ## API